 - Do you have any of your best talent meetings and work with your customers daily so osmosis is happening [seeing and feeling the problems will help solve them]?

 - Are outside forces such as vendors or political agendas blurring your focus and causing you to make “stupid” decisions [an MBA doesn’t make you immune to STUPID]?

 - Are your leaders, managers, and executives part of the problem?
 Are they telling you what you want to hear? [read the emperor’s new clothes]

-- Does your hiring process weed out hiring staff that are counterproductive to a DevOps culture?
-[Here’s 3 DevOps Interview Questions to get the focus on the right mindset]
+- Does your hiring process weed out hiring staff that is counterproductive to a DevOps culture?
+[Here are 3 DevOps Interview Questions to get the focus on the right mindset]

 - Are you rewarding those who collaborate and are cultivating a DevOps culture?
 [Bonuses are great incentives]

 - Finally, did you ask yourself if you are the problem?
 If you are a prima-donna with a political agenda that has everyone buzzing around you building the Great Pyramids, then forget about DevOps solving problems. [change direction]

 Wow, that should hopefully stir up some interest in what DevOps is about!

 By the way, I’m not asking for you to agree with me because the bottom line is results.
 And hopefully, Shades of DevOps will help you think differently about – well – DevOps.